Enable everyone in your organization to access their data in the cloud — no code required.

-The Infragistics WPF UI controls allow you to build modern, Microsoft Office-inspired apps for desktop and touch devices.
-When paired with the CData ADO.NET Provider for Sugar CRM, you can build dynamic grids, charts, and other visualizations with access to live Sugar CRM data.
-This article walks through creating a dynamic grid in Visual Studio using the Infragistics XamDataGrid control.
+Using Infragistics WPF UI controls, you can build contemporary applications reminiscent of Microsoft Office for both desktop and touch-based devices.
+When coupled with the CData ADO.NET Provider for Sugar, you gain the capability to construct interactive grids, charts, and various other visual elements while directly accessing real-time data from Sugar CRM data.
+This article will guide you through the process of creating a dynamic grid within Visual Studio using the Infragistics XamDataGrid control.

 You will need to install the Infragistics WPF UI components to continue.
 Download a free trial here: https://www.infragistics.com/products/wpf.